Interspace

 Psychotectonics

-The exhibition was based on a series of experiments measuring, recording, analyzing, and amplifying spatial experience.
+The exhibition was based on a series of lab experiments on measuring, recording, analyzing, and amplifying spatial experience.
 Test subjects were placed in controlled virtual environments designed to challenge their spatial perception.
-The exhibits were created from recordings of bodily movement, lines of sight, and shifts in mental states etc. The exhibition demonstrates how spatial experience can be captured in the form of data and how new kinds of spatial experience can emerge from this.
+The exhibits were created from the recordings of test subjects bodily movement, lines of sight, and shifts in mental states etc. The exhibition demonstrated how spatial experience can be captured in the form of data and how new kinds of spatial experience can emerge from this.

 Johanna Jõekalda